samv/xkb_custom/README.md

     cd /usr/share/X11/
     tar zcf previous-xkb.tgz xkb

-So that you can roll back any time with this command sequence:
+So that you can roll back any time.

+### Rolling back all changes

+You can use this command sequence to restore the backup made in the previous section:

     su -
     cd /usr/share/X11/